Wagner gambles on 'vicious' new routine

 However, a nine-member panel awarded it to Wagner based on the two-time national champion’s past performances.

-“Seeing Sochi 2014 and the Olympic rings everywhere, you know, I kind of half to pinch myself,” she said.
+“Seeing Sochi 2014 and the Olympic rings everywhere, you known, I kind of half to pinch myself,” she said.

 The last leg of her journey has not been easy.
 She has had to face down a storm of controversy over being picked and claw back her confidence to bring it to the Games.